-At Howard Community College (HCC), official social media accounts are administered by HCC employees; have undergone an approval process through public relations and marketing (PR&M); and are expected to follow certain policies, procedures, and guidelines for social media usage.
-As a whole, these accounts present a cohesive, professional, brand-appropriate representation of HCC across multiple social platforms.
-Official accounts are listed in the college’s social media directory and, when appropriate, are connected through the college’s primary social media accounts.
+At Howard Community College (HCC), official social media accounts are administered by HCC employees who have undergone an approval process through the office of public relations and marketing (PRM).
+These accounts present a cohesive, professional, brand-appropriate representation of HCC across multiple social media platforms.

-HCC’s official social media accounts must comply with college policies and procedures, including:
+The official social media accounts must follow policies, procedures, and guidelines, including:

 - Public Information, 61.04 and 61.04.01

 - Proper Use of Information Technology, 61.12

 - Protection of College Information and Electronic Resources, 61.13

 - Ethics and Conduct, 63.09

 - Website, 61.11, 61.11.01, and 61.11.02